What Happens When a Cheque Bounces?

 To avoid the consequences of a dishonored cheque, consider the following:

-• Maintain sufficient funds: Ensure your account holds enough funds to cover the cheque amount.
+• Maintain sufficient funds: Always ensure your account holds enough funds to cover any cheques you issue.

-• Online banking: Utilize online banking to monitor your account balance regularly.
+• Utilize online banking: Regularly monitor your account balance through online banking or mobile apps.

-• Cheque book management: Keep track of issued cheques and maintain a record of cheque numbers.
+• Cheque book management: Keep a detailed record of all cheques you issue.

 Conclusion